h3rmel/H3rmel/README-EN.md

   </tr>
 </table>

-👋 Hi, I'm **Isaac Hermel Reginato**, a software developer with experience building scalable solutions in industries of business management, customer service, website hosting and customer success.
-Having developed applications with more than 100.000 active users.
+Hello, I'm Isaac and I'm a software developer.

-- 🗺️ I was born and based in Rio Grande do Sul, Brazil
+- 🗺️ I was born and live in Rio Grande do Sul, Brazil
-- ✉️ You can contact me at [isaachermel@gmail.com](isaachermel@gmail.com)
+- ✉️ You can contact me via email at [isaachermel@gmail.com](isaachermel@gmail.com)
-- 💼 You can interact with me in [my LinkedIn](https://www.linkedin.com/in/isaachermel/)
+- 💼 You can interact with me on [my LinkedIn](https://www.linkedin.com/in/isaachermel/)
-- 🧠 I have proficiency in TypeScript, NextJS, React, Node, Jest and other technologies in this ecosystem
-- 🗄️ I have experience with code documentation, Clean Code, Functional Programming, unit testing and other good practices in development
+- 💼 I'm open to freelance work and PJ contracts
 - 🤝 I'm open to collaborating on projects

+## 🪛 Skills

+TypeScript, Next.js, Nest.js, Python, Flask, Vue.js, TDD, BDD, Clean Code, Clean Architecture, SOLID, Jest, Technical Documentation and Technical Research.

+Active Listening, Analytical Vision, Empathy and Resilience.

-## 💼 Companies, brands and projects i've worked for
+## 💼 Companies, brands and projects I've worked with

-Umbler, WEBGRU, Catency, SenseData, Zenvia, Galen Academy, BCRI, MD Health, NetMD, Oncologia Brasil, FatBurners AT and MagicUI.
+Umbler, WEBGRU, Catency, SenseData, Zenvia, Galen Academy, BCRI, MD Health, NetMD, Oncologia Brasil, FatBurners AT, MagicUI and K2L.